microsoft/terminal/doc/user-docs/index.md

 ## Starting Windows Terminal

-From the Windows Start menu select Windows Terminal and run the application.
+From the Windows Start menu, select Windows Terminal and run the application.

 Note: You can right click on the application item and run with administrator privilege if required.